philtelco/philtelco.github.io/_posts/2022-11-08-configuring-a-wireguard-server.md

 ---
 layout: post
-title:  "Configuring a WireGuard Server"
+title:  "[Deprecated] Configuring a WireGuard Server"
 date:   2022-11-08 20:00:00 -0400
 categories: wireguard vpn
 ---

+*Note: The following guide has been deprecated in our configuration as we have switched to using OpenVPN.
+OpenVPN is supported natively by our ATAs, so in some installations, we may not even need a router installed*

 To allow each of our phones to access the PhilTel network, we set up a Virtual Private Network (VPN) to allow a secure connection between each of our sites and our server running Asterisk.